Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

 file called Reset.toml.
 This file contains ReSet relevant configuration.
 The user has to provide the path to the input config there like
 @reset-keyboard-config-hyprland or else ReSet wouldn't know where to write the changes to.
 If the file does not exist, a new one will be created.
+If the path is not provided, the keyboard plugin will use a predefined path.

 #let code = "
 [Keyboard]